Replace A Shower Curtain Liner Without Letting Mildew Return

 Do not install a new liner on dirty rings and a grimy rod.
 Do not leave the liner bunched after every shower.
 Do not ignore ventilation; a wet bathroom will challenge any liner.

-Cost And Product Notes
+Replace A Shower Curtain Liner Without Letting: Cost And Product Notes

 A liner, rings if needed, and a bathroom-safe cleaner are enough.
 More expensive liners still need drying space and cleaning.